joellacarman/joellacarman.github.io/writing.md

 permalink: /writing/
 ---

-I enjoy the challenge of writing, though I don't do it that often as a project on its own (I find there's no end to the utility of being able to write a sensible sentence in the workplace, for emails, captions and more!).
+I enjoy the challenge of writing, though I don't do it that often as a project on its own.
+It's much more common for my "writing" to take the form of emails or captions, which I also enjoy working on.

 Here are a few actual pieces published by various past employers, including NPR.